brandondement/window-stream/README.md

 # window-stream
-Recordd the sunrise and sunset each day on my GoPro HERO5
+See the sunrise and sunset from my window every day.